Software development team structure may sound like a dry operational detail, but it shapes nearly everything about how your product comes to life.

 The size of your team is extremely variable, and there is no one-size-fits-all solution.

-For product development, the Scrum methodology insists that the perfect team size is seven members and under.
+For product development, the Scrum methodology insists that the perfect team size is seven members or fewer.

 Adversely, teams with 10 members delayed the project another six months.

-However, the most productive teams split into subgroups of seven members or less.
+However, the most productive teams split into subgroups of seven members or fewer.

 For proof of concept, you may not even need actual software engineers.
 But you will need up to five specialists.